Qbicz/multi-secret-sharing/README.md

 # Background and motivation

-Imagine a situation where you want to secure vulnerable data and give access to it only to a specified group of people, e.g. board of directors of a company.
-The vulnerable secret can be codes to open a safe or to fire the ballistic missiles.
+Imagine a situation where you want to secure vulnerable data and give access to it only to a specified group of people (e.g. board of directors in a company) or back up on several servers in such a way that compromising one server (or up to chosen number) does not compromise the secret.
+The secret can be a private key to a cryptocurrency wallet or codes to open a safe.

 *Now imagine that the level of authority in group is varied.
 The president can open the safe, while at least 2 vice-presidents must gather together to open it.*